Sukbin Choe: Palace maid

-Lady Choe entered the palace at the age of 7.
+Lady Choe entered the palace at a young age.
 She belonged to the cheonmin, which was the lowest class during the Joseon period.
-It is unknown how her first encounter with the King happened.
-The most accepted version is that she was a musuri (a water maid in the palace) during the time when Queen Inhyeon was exiled and Jang Ok-jeong had attained the status of queen.
-One night, Lady Choe was praying for the Deposed Queen's well-being when Sukjong, who was returning to the palace from a trip, overheard her and was moved by her words.
-The book Sumunrok authored by Yi Mun-jeong (1656–1726) describes the events that led to the execution of Jang Ok-jeong.
-The author who lived during Sukjong's time, recorded the encounter as follows:
+It is unknown how her first encounter with the king happened.
+The most accepted version is that she was a musuri (a maid doing miscellaneous work in the palace) during the time when Queen Min (posthumously Queen Inhyeon) was exiled and Jang Ok-jeong had attained the status of queen.
+One night, Lady Choe was praying for the deposed queen's well-being when the king, who was returning to the palace from a trip, overheard her and was moved by her words.
+The book Sumunrok authored by Yi Mun-jeong (1656–1726) describes the encounter as follows:

 "One night, the King [Sukjong] couldn't sleep, and suffering from insomnia decided to go out.
 When returning to the palace and passing by the servants' chambers, he suddenly heard sobbing coming from a small room.
 Out of curiosity, he took a peep into the room, then to his surprise in this neat and tidy room, he saw there was a setup of an offering for a banquet.
-He then saw a young palace musuri dressed in her official uniform, weeping bitterly in front of the table set for a memorial ritual.
-The memorial tablet was set for the former Queen Inhyeon.
-The King was surprised, since Queen Inhyeon had been deposed.
-The musuri had placed the memorial tablet because the deposed Queen Inhyeon had sacrificed herself for the King's sake.
-But fearing Queen Jang's influence, no one dared to commemorate the deposed Queen Inhyeon, as no one wanted to be accused and executed.
-The King was surprised that even under these perilous circumstances someone dared to risk death to honor and pray for Queen Inhyeon's well being, and he spoke to her.
+He then saw a young musuri dressed in her official uniform, weeping bitterly in front of the table set for a memorial ritual.
+The memorial tablet was set for the former Queen Min.
+The King was surprised, since Queen Min had been deposed.
+The musuri had placed the memorial tablet because the deposed Queen Min had sacrificed herself for the King's sake.
+But fearing Queen Jang's influence, no one dared to commemorate the deposed Queen Min, as no one wanted to be accused and executed.
+The King was surprised that even under these perilous circumstances someone dared to risk death to honor and pray for Queen Min's well being, and he spoke to her.
 The musuri heard his voice, and turning around, was stunned to see the King.
 Recognizing him, she knelt before him and he asked her for an explanation.
-The musuri answered with a trembling voice, "Your Majesty, I used to serve under Queen Inhyeon when she was Queen.
-Today is her birthday, I cannot forget the kindness that Queen Inhyeon rendered to me when I served under her, thus privately I set a memorial for her.
+The musuri answered with a trembling voice, "Your Majesty, I used to serve under the Deposed Queen when she was queen.
+Today is her birthday, I cannot forget the kindness that the Deposed Queen rendered to me when I served under her, thus privately I set a memorial for her.
 Please punish me with death."
 Hearing such an extreme plea, the King was taken aback and was astonished.
-Others in her situation would have played safe and not put themselves at risk, but this musuri risked death to honor her former Queen.
+Others in her situation would have played safe and not put themselves at risk, but this musuri risked death to honor her former master.
 Commendable and virtuous indeed was she and the King, finding himself witnessing this, was moved.
-He then brought the young musuri to his bed chambers.
+He then brought the young musuri to his bedchamber.
 His feelings turned from sympathy into fondness and then into love, and he spent many nights with her.
-Over time, this musuri came to be known as Choe Suk-bin".
+Over time, this musuri came to be known as Sukbin Choe."